zdravkov/kendo-docs/api/dataviz/diagram.md

         }
     );

-    diagram.dataSource.read(); // "read()" will fire the "change" event of the dataSource
+    // Fetching data will trigger "change" on the dataSource
+    $("#diagram").getKendoDiagram().dataSource.fetch();
     </script>

 ### zoomRate `Number` *(default: 1.1)*

 The scaling factor or the zoom when using the mouse-wheel to zoom in or out.
-If zoomRate is less than 1, zooming will be reverted.
-If zoomRate=1, then zooming will appear disabled.
+If zoomRate is less than 1, zooming will be reversed.

+> Setting zoomRate of 1 will disable zooming.

 ### dataSource `Object|Array|kendo.data.DataSource`